KleineLars/Blooket-Cheat/README.md

-# Disclaimer
+Disclaimer

-This project is provided as-is, without any guarantees or responsibility from the developer.
+This project is provided as is, without any warranties or liability from the developer.

-## Liability
+Liability
-I am not responsible for any damages, suspensions, or other consequences resulting from the use of this code.
-Use at your own risk.
+The developer is not responsible for any damages, account suspensions, or other consequences resulting from the use of this code.
+Use it entirely at your own risk.

-## Educational Purpose
+Educational Use Only
-This code is intended solely for educational and informational purposes.
-Improper use may violate the terms of external services.
+This code is intended for educational and informational purposes only.
+Improper or unauthorized use may violate the terms of third-party services.

-## License
+License and Ownership
-By using this code, you agree not to hold the developer liable for any issues or damages.
+By using this software, you agree that the developer cannot be held liable for any direct or indirect issues or damages.

+Copyright and Distribution
+You are not allowed to copy, share, sell, or redistribute this code without explicit permission from the developer.
+Unauthorized use or theft is strictly prohibited and may lead to legal action.

-Use this software in a responsible and ethical manner!
+Use this software responsibly and ethically